-Banned Books Week is an annual celebration of the freedom to read.
-When people first hear about Banned Books Week they often ask one of two questions: “Who doesn’t have the freedom to read?” and “Are books really banned?”
-The answers aren’t as straight-forward as you might think.
+When people first hear about Banned Books Week, they often ask one of two questions: “Who doesn’t have the freedom to read?” and “Are books really banned?”
+Neither answer is quite as straight-forward as you might think.

-When we talk about the freedom to read we’re not just talking about being allowed to pick up any old book and read it for fun.
+When we talk about the freedom to read, we’re not just talking about being allowed to choose any book off the shelf and read it for fun.
 We’re talking about unrestricted access to information and the freedom to seek and express ideas, even information and ideas that some people might find objectionable or offensive.

-When we talk about banned books, we’re not really talking about books that are completely restricted, absolutely not allowed, destroyed so no one can read them ever.
-We’re lucky enough to live in a place and a time when that doesn’t really happen.
-We are talking about challenges to books and other resources that a person or persons find objectionable.
-We’re talking about attempts to restrict access, even attempts with good intentions.
+When we talk about banned books, we’re not really talking about books that are completely restricted, absolutely not allowed, or destroyed so no one can read them ever.

-CLP strives to reflect the diversity of our communities and to provide for the variety of needs and interests members of our communities have.
+In addition, Carnegie Library of Pittsburgh strives to reflect the diversity of our communities and to provide for the variety of needs and interests members of our communities have.
 One of the ways we do this is through our collections.
-It’s even written in to our Collection Development Policy:
+It’s even written into our Collection Development Policy:

 Recognizing that our service area incorporates individuals of all ages who represent a multiplicity of racial and ethnic backgrounds, economic and educational levels and physical and mental abilities, Carnegie Library of Pittsburgh builds collections that mirror and support this diversity.
 The collections include materials and resources that reflect a variety of political, economic, religious, social, minority and sexual issues and support intellectual freedom by providing free access to all expressions of ideas through which any and all sides of a question, cause or movement may be explored.

 Do we look forward to receiving reconsideration requests?
 Not really.
 Those are difficult conversations to have and sometimes require us to read/watch/listen to something that doesn’t appeal to our personal taste either.
-But believe it or not, these requests can actually be a good thing.
+But believe it or not, these requests can actually be seen as positive.